Battle of Chinkiang: Battle

 Before dawn, the British first brigade successfully landed and occupied the highlands near Jinshan.
 At 8 a.m., the British began their attack on the Green Standard Army stationed outside the city.
 The Green Standard Army troops had travelled a long distance to reinforce the city and were tired from their journey, as well as lacking sufficient food.
 After fierce battle, they were defeated.
-The commander of Green Standard Army saw fires inside Chinkiang and thought that the city had been lost, so he ordered the remaining soldiers to retreat.
+The commander of Green Standard Army saw fires inside Zhenjiang and thought that the city had been lost, so he ordered the remaining soldiers to retreat.
 Many Green Standard Army soldiers became deserters.

 The west gate was the main focus of the British attack on the city.
 Shortly after the battle between the north gate and the south-west suburb, the British second brigade began to attack the west gate.
 Soldiers of the two regiments occupied some houses outside the city, to shoot at the defending garrison from under cover.
 Meanwhile, a ship carrying British marines sailed along the canal to the west gate, from where they planned to attack the city.
 The west gate garrison fired at the British army on land and the marine corps in the canal, injuring 16 sailors, eight gunners and an officer, and forcing the British to withdraw from the canal within 10 minutes.

-After that, the British army sent another 200 marines to strengthen the land force and renew the attack on Chinkiang, after which they successfully occupied some of the city buildings, fighting fierce street battles with the defenders.
+After that, the British army sent another 200 marines to strengthen the land force and renew the attack on Zhenjiang, after which they successfully occupied some of the city buildings, fighting fierce street battles with the defenders.
 At noon, the British sent a team of engineers to blow up the west gate with gunpowder.
-At the same time, the British third brigade, occupying the north gate, rushed to the west gate, and finally the Qing defense was broken.
+At the same time, the British third brigade, occupying the north gate, rushed to the west gate, and finally the Qing defence was broken.
 At least 40 British officers and soldiers were injured or killed in the street fighting.

 After the British completed their seizure of the city, Hai Ling, the supreme commander of the Qing army, and his family, committed suicide.